brlin-tw/brlin-os-customizations/README.md

-# Buo-ren Lin's OS customizations
+# OS customizations of Buo-ren Lin

 This project provides personally preferred operating system customizations, for convenience after re-installing the system.